rancher/rancher.github.io/rancher/installing-rancher/installing-server/multi-nodes/index.md

 ### Recommendations for Larger Deployments

-* Each Rancher server node should have a 4 GB or 8 GB heap size, which requires having at least 16 GB to 24 GB of RAM
+* Each Rancher server node should have a 4 GB or 8 GB heap size, which requires having at least 8 GB or 16 GB of RAM
 * MySQL database should have fast disks
 * For true HA, a replicated MySQL database with proper backups is recommended.
 Using Galera and forcing writes to a single node, due to transaction locks, would be an alternative.